 While nearly all Tunisians have mixed Arab and Berber ethnicity, most of them identify solely as Arabs.
-The vast majority of Tunisians are native Arabic speakers, claim Arab heritage, and have fully speakers, claim Arab heritage, and have fully adopted Arab customs as their primary cultural identity.
+The vast majority of Tunisians are native Arabic speakers, claim Arab heritage, and have fully adopted Arab customs as their primary cultural identity.
 The waves of Arabization that swept through Tunisia starting in the 7th century homogenized Tunisian culture and nearly erased Berber identity (see p4 of History and Myth).
 Since Tunisia's Berber minority is tiny compared to those of Algeria and